 General information about the course:

 This course included a major discussion component (graded) in where all students were asked to participate and add at least one constructive question about module’s topic and answer to other, fellow student’s question/comment before they were able to move forward in the course.
-The following graph shows quite an even split in terms of distance learners (blue) and full time (grey) students.

 What is interesting to note is the fact that approximately 50% of all students are eager, willing or simply saying, – able to ask constructive questions.
 That is something to worry about, because in the class room we usually see only couple of students who are asking, and assuming that other students simply do not have or are too shy to ask.
 But we should worry if, based on current studies, they are not able to ask questions at all.
-This is a real need when students go to work, and should be able to ask questions.
+This is a real need when students go to work, and are able to ask questions.
 But if they can’t?
 Through a compulsory question/answer assessments (50% in that terms is a good number anyway when compared with couple of students from the lecture room) we should be able to get more people involved and help to prepare more students for the real professional work-life.
 Student feedback can be found from Appendix A.

-I have supervised one PhD student to successful completion and currently having two PhD students who plan to defend his thesis in late 2017 and in 2020 spring semester.
+I have supervised two PhD students to successful completion and currently having one PhD students who plan to defend his thesis in late 2020.
 My goal during a supervision is to see that student is motivated to work on with a given subject.
 It is vital that understanding about the problem that she/he tries to solve has clear boundaries and it is supported by the research community.
 As such a successful problem solving starts from the investigations what has been carried out before, in other words from the state of the art literature review.
 Once that step is secured, and problem itself that student is trying to focus on, is unique – the process of finding and applying suitable solution methodology starts.
 In here it is important that student presents her/his findings publicly to develop presentation skills and getting feedback and encouragement that she/he is on right track.
 During a final stage of studies I see quite problematic that fine tuning of the thesis is less appreciated by the applicant.
 Somewhat understood but not accepted, because detailing and fine tuning plays important role what differentiates good work from superior piece of work.
 Therefore a supervisor should pay attention at that final time period very carefully and motivate students to keep going after several small but important revisions/additions.
 While supervising PhD students, my goal is to make the work internationally visible.
 Therefore I’m trying to find opponents that do have a great experience in the same topic area and can add value or constructive comments to the work itself.